Shravasti: Nomenclature

 Shravasti is also referred to as Saheth-Maheth, or sometimes just Sahet-Mahet, in archaeological and historical scholarship.
 These are two sites separated by less than 2 kilometers.
 Saheth is smaller and contains the Jetavana monuments.
 Maheth refers to the walled complex within a much damaged ancient mud fort.
 The site is most known for its Buddhist monuments, though significant important ruins of old Hindu and Jain temples along with artwork have also been found here.
 Adjacent to Maheth, to its northwest, are also medieval era Islamic tombs.

 The word Shravasti is rooted in Sanskrit and the Hindu tradition.
-As per Bhagavata Purana this city was built by a king called Shravasta who descended from Vaivasvata Manu.In Pali and Buddhist literature, it is called Savatthi.
+As per Bhagavata Purana this city was built by a king called Shravasta who descended from the Ikshvaku dynasty which originated from the legendary Vaivasvata Manu.
+In Pali and Buddhist literature, it is called Savatthi.
 Early Buddhist literature paint Savatthi as a mega-urban center in the time of the Buddha.
 The 5th-century Buddhist commentator and philosopher Buddhaghosa, living some 900 years after the death of the Buddha, states that there were 5.7 million residents in Savatthi.
 This is implausible and likely a gross exaggeration based on the Buddhist oral traditions.
 Yet, it also reflects a community memory of Shravasti as a prosperous large capital.
 In Ajivika and Jaina literature, the same Kosala capital is called Saravana, Kunalnagari and Chandrikapuri.
 As Saravana, this site is considered the birthplace of Gosala Mankhaliputta.